Mozambique

 Investment Opportunities

 Mozambique’s access to the Mozambique Channel is a unique asset, which distinguishes the country from its neighbours.
 Foreign investments could help Mozambique to capitalise on its potential as a hub for Eastern and Southern African trade.
-Similarly, commercial fishing ventures could be profitable with the correct equipment on Mozambique’s coastline.
+Similarly, commercial fishing ventures could be profitable with the proper development of Mozambique’s coastline, with a particular focus on sustainable fishing and encouragement of protected zones to prevent any adverse impact on the nation’s rich biodiversity.

 Sources